loshjawrence/ClothSim/README.md

 ![](BE3.gif)

 # Thoughts on FE vs BE
-* BE is very slow even when taking many more steps than FE.
+* FE is still much faster even when taking many more steps than BE.
-* BE code is more complex than FE
+* BE code is more complex than FE.
-* BE must begin to include capsule capsule collision tests
+* BE must begin to include capsule capsule collision tests at larger time steps.
-* BE must do more complex collision testing and adjustments when taking large timesteps **Graphs**<br />
+* BE must do more complex collision testing and adjustments when taking large time steps.
+**Graphs**<br />
 ![](graph1.png)
 ![](graph2.png)